flutter/website/src/content/ui/interactivity/focus.md

   That might result in an unexpected outcome.

 **Don't set the `onKeyEvent` callback on a `FocusNode` that `Focus` manages.**
-: To respond to a key event, use an `onKeyEvent` handler.
+: To set focus to respond to a key event, use an `onKeyEvent` handler.
   Surround the desired widget subtree with a new [`Focus`][] widget with its `onKeyEvent` attribute set to your handler.
   If you don't want the widget to be able to take primary focus,